.NET HELP

 In conclusion, Ocelot is an excellent choice for managing and routing requests in a microservices architecture.
 Its robust features like routing, load balancing, middleware support, and authentication make it a powerful tool for any .NET developer.
 By following the detailed steps provided, you can effectively integrate Ocelot into your .NET projects to streamline your API Gateway needs.

 Additionally, if you require PDF generation capabilities, integrating IronPDF with Ocelot is straightforward and enhances your application's functionality.
-IronPDF offers a free trial, and licenses start from $749, providing a cost-effective solution for your PDF needs.
+IronPDF offers a free trial for licensing and licenses start from a cost-effective solution for your PDF needs.

 By leveraging Ocelot and IronPDF together, you can build a comprehensive and efficient microservices infrastructure that meets both routing and document generation requirements.